deployment-gap-model-education-fund/deployment-gap-model/README.md

 # Comparing Branches During Development

-In addition to inspecting the data warehouse and data mart tables that are loaded into postres, you may want to compare the data outputs between git branches.
+In addition to inspecting the data warehouse and data mart tables that are loaded into postgres, you may want to compare the data outputs between git branches.
 The `branch_compare_helper.py` script automates parts of this process in order to make it easier to compare the data in a target branch to a base branch (`dev` by default).